-Oracle GraalVM Enterprise Edition 19 contains GraalVM Updater command line
+Oracle GraalVM Enterprise Edition includes GraalVM Updater – a command line

-- Native Image plugin that allows scripted applications to be compiled ahead-of-time into a native machine-code binary.
-Warning: Native Image plugin is available as an Early Adopter technology.
+- Native Image ahead of time compilation functionality that allows scripted applications to be compiled ahead-of-time into a native machine-code binary.
+Note: Native Image plugin is available as an Early Adopter technology.

 - LLVM toolchain – a set of tools and APIs for compiling native programs to bitcode that can be executed with the GraalVM LLVM runtime.

-To assist a user with the installation, these features are pre-packaged as Components.
 These components are not part of the GraalVM Enterprise core distribution and must be downloaded and installed separately.
-GraalVM Updater also verifies whether the version of the component is appropriate for a current installation.
+To assist a user with installation, the components are pre-packaged as JAR files.
+GraalVM Updater also verifies whether the version of a component is appropriate for the current installation.
 Component packages are released for each GraalVM Enterprise distribution with respective updates.
 Component packages downloaded for previous release(s) cannot be used with newer ones.

-The source code of the tool is located in the
+The source code of GraalVM Updater is located in the

 Three modes of a component installation are supported: